collocations.org

 They argued the point for hours.

-illustrate | get across, make, prove
+get across, make, prove

-He had trouble getting his point across. | That proves my point.
+He had trouble getting his point across.

 PHRASES

-a case in point (= an example relevant to the matter being discussed), the point at issue, a point of agreement/disagreement, a point of law
+a case in point (= an example relevant to the matter being discussed)

-2. the point: essential aspect of sth
+2. (the point) essential aspect of sth

 basic